New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Data

-We find that about 65\% of the signal within $33\arcsec$ in the soft-band is contributed by the six quasar images.
+We find that about 65\% of the signal within $33\arcsec$ in the soft band is contributed by the six quasar images.
 A spectral analysis of the diffuse emission shows that a single-temperature {\tt mekal} model provides a best-fit temperature of $kT=3.5_{-0.8}^{+1.2}$ keV.
 The luminosity of this diffuse emission, corrected for Galactic absorption, is $\sim\!
 2 \times 10^{43}$ ergs~s$^{-1}$ within $30\arcsec$ in the 0.5-2.0 band ($\sim\!
 3 \times 10^{43}$ ergs~s$^{-1}$ within $70\arcsec$).
-We note however that, due to the low S/N, the thermal model is statistically equivalent to a power law with slope $\Gamma = 2.2$.
+We note, however, that, due to the low S/N, the thermal model is statistically equivalent to a power law with slope $\Gamma = 2.2$.
 We conclude that, with the current X-ray data, it is not possible to test the thermal nature of the diffuse emission and apply the hydrostatic equilibrium to derive a robust X-ray mass profile.
-Therefore, even though a diffuse ICM component is clearly detected, we do not use in the following analysis the X-ray data to further constrain the virial mass of SDSS 2222.
+Therefore, even though a diffuse intracluster medium component is clearly detected, we do not use the X-ray data to further constrain the virial mass of SDSS 2222 in the following analysis.

-\section{Strong Lensing Modelling}
+\section{Strong lensing modelling}

-We model the total mass distribution of SDSS 2222 with the public software \texttt{lenstool}\footnote{\url{https://projets.lam.fr/projects/lenstool}} \citep[see][for a detailed description]{Kneib1996, Jullo2007}.
+We modelled the total mass distribution of SDSS 2222 with the public software \texttt{lenstool}\footnote{\url{https://projets.lam.fr/projects/lenstool}} \citep[see][for a detailed description]{Kneib1996, Jullo2007}.
 The SL modelling methodology closely follows that presented in \citetalias{Acebron2022} for another galaxy cluster with multiple images of a background QSO, SDSS J1029+2623.
-We refer thus the reader to that publication for an in-depth description of the adopted methodology.
+We thus refer the reader to that publication for an in-depth description of the adopted methodology.

-In Section \ref{sec:multim}, we present the multiple images that are used as constraints in the SL model.
+In Sect. \ref{sec:multim} we present the multiple images that are used as constraints in the SL model.
 Section \ref{sec:cm} describes the spectroscopic and photometric selection and the measurement of the stellar velocity dispersion of the cluster members.
-The general modelling formalism is discussed in Section \ref{sec:method} and our adopted parametrisation of SDSS 2222, in Section \ref{sec:MassModel}.
+The general modelling formalism is discussed in Sect. \ref{sec:method} and our adopted parametrisation of SDSS 2222 in Sect. \ref{sec:MassModel}.